squidgy617/BrawlStageModule/st_slipspace/HazardSettings.md

 **Translation Z** - Motion Path ModelData Index (name of node to follow must match this bone name)

+## Whitelist

+Whitelists are child bones of spawners.
+They allow you to make it so that only enemies in the whitelist are allowed to appear at that spawner.
+To create a whitelist, add a child bone to your Spawner named "Whitelist".
+Your spawner may only have a blacklist or whitelist, not both.

+Each child bone of the whitelist represents a whitelisted enemy.
+The final bone in the whitelist should always be named "WhitelistEnd".

+The following values are used by each child of the whitelist bone:

+**Scale Z** - Index of enemy in "Enemy" bone, zero-indexed.
+Whatever index is specified here will be allowed to spawn at the spawner.
+For example, the first entry in your enemy list would have an index of 0.

+## Blacklist

+Blacklists are child bones of spawners.
+They allow you to make it so certain enemies are not allowed to appear at that spawner.
+To create a blacklist, add a child bone to your Spawner named "Blacklist".
+Your spawner may only have a blacklist or whitelist, not both.

+Each child bone of the blacklist represents a blacklisted enemy.
+The final bone in the blacklist should always be named "BlacklistEnd".

+The following values are used by each child of the blacklist bone:

+**Scale Z** - Index of enemy in "Enemy" bone, zero-indexed.
+Whatever index is specified here will not be allowed to spawn at the spawner.
+For example, the first entry in your enemy list would have an index of 0.

 ## Respawns

 Spawn points for players, for use with dynamic blast zones.
 The game will attempt to respawn players at these positions if they are nearby.